GTC – Conditions of Purchase

 23. Force Majeure

-24.1.
-Place of performance for deliveries and services shall be the place of receipt designated by the Principal.
+24.1 The place of performance for all deliveries and services shall be the place of acceptance designated by Purchaser.

-24.3.
-The law of the Federal Republic of Germany shall apply exclusively.
-The provisions of the UN Convention on Contracts for the International Sale of Goods (CISG) shall not apply.
-The same shall apply to references under German law to other legal systems.
+24.3 The laws of the Federal Republic of Germany shall be exclusively applicable, excluding its choice of law rules.
+The provisions of the United Nations Convention on Contracts for the International Sale of Goods (CISG) are not applicable and expressly excluded.

-If any provision of these Conditions of Purchase or a provision within the framework of other agreements be or become invalid, the validity of all other provisions or agreements shall remain unaffected.
+In the event any provision in these General Purchase Terms and Conditions or in other agreements is or becomes invalid, the validity of all other provisions or agreements shall not be affected.

-You can download our current GENERAL PURCHASE TERMS AND CONDITONS as PDF file here.
+You can download our current General Purchase Terms and Conditions as PDF file here.